Homemade Bourbon Vanilla Extract Recipe + Free Printable Labels

 - For this recipe we’re using Bourbon Whiskey; I like Buffalo Trace as a medium price point, and non-GMO bourbon (source)

 - While it isn’t always necessary, I recommend sterilizing your bottles or jars before using them.
-This can be done by boiling them in a stock-pot of water for 10 minutes, then carefully remove them to a clean towel to dry completely.
+You can do this by boiling them in a stockpot of water for 10 minutes, then carefully removing them to a clean towel to dry completely.

 - A small funnel.

 - Patience!
-You need a minimum of 4 weeks for good results, 12-16 weeks is better, 6 months best, however, one year is ultimate!
+You need a minimum of 4 weeks for ok results; 12-16 weeks is better, and 6 months best; however, one year is Ultimate!
 Besides, the longer it “brews” the darker, richer and more full-bodied it will become!

-Store-bought varieties use a colorless, flavorless alcohol such as vodka, nothing wrong with that, it’s less expensive and works beautifully, see my post on Homemade Vanilla Extract using Vodka + Gift Giving Ideas for instructions on making your own regular vanilla extract.
+Store-bought varieties use a colorless, flavorless alcohol such as vodka, it’s less expensive and works beautifully, see my post on Homemade Vanilla Extract using Vodka + Gift Giving Ideas for instructions on making your own regular vanilla extract.

-I find bourbon makes a smooth vanilla extract that elevates recipes, like this Cherry Bomb Cocktail, to a gourmet level!
+I find bourbon makes a smooth vanilla extract that elevates recipes to a gourmet level like this Cherry Bomb Cocktail!

 How To Make Homemade Bourbon Vanilla Extract